shivanshsahajpal22-dev/Writeups/Command_Line_Guide/Database_Commands.md

 ## Database Commands
 ~ Just use simple sql logic and you are good to go from a from cyber perceptive

+> There is this website where you can learn SQL while playing a solving a murder game https://mystery.knightlab.com/

 **SQLite (`sqlite3`)**
 ```bash
 sqlite3 database.db